pranavmakesitcool24k/ielts-institute/README.md

 A modern, responsive landing page for a fictional IELTS institute built using **React.js** and **Tailwind CSS**.
 This project was completed as part of a Full Stack Development internship assignment.

 ---

-## Live Demo

-*Currently not deployed.
-You can run it locally following the instructions below.*

----

 ## Features

 - **Responsive Design** – Works seamlessly on mobile, tablet, and desktop.